sallycole/gorillatasks/README.md

 ## Usage

-### For Educators
+### For Users
 1. Create an account
-2. Create a new curriculum
+2. Create any number of private curriculums
-3. Add tasks with descriptions and resources
-4. Publish the curriculum for students

-### For Students
-1. Browse available curriculums
+3. Browse public curriculums
-2. Enroll in desired courses
+2. Enroll in any number of private or public curriculums
 3. Set study goals and target completion dates
-4. Track progress through the dashboard
+4. Visit the study dashboard, which shows the next 10 tasks to complete for each and every enrolled curriculum as well as the daily task completion goal per curriculum and the weekly task completion goal per curriculum

+### For Superusers
+1. Set superuser status in the database for the most trusted users
+2. Superusers have all the features that users have along with the ability to publish curriculums they have contributed
+3. Only superusers can make public curriculums

 ## Configuration